-Cardo, meaning heart, was the Latin name given to a grand main thoroughfare that ran north to south and was flanked by two rows of columns a north-south street in Ancient Roman cities.
+Cardo, meaning “heart”, was the Latin name given to a grand main thoroughfare that ran north to south and was flanked by two rows of columns a north-south street in Ancient Roman cities.

-This was usually the main streets.
-It was generally lined with shops and vendors, and served as a hub of economic life making it the “heart” of the city.
+Cardos were generally lined with shops and vendors, and served as a hub of economic life, making it the “heart” of the city.

-The, the Cardo in Jerusalem, was originally a paved avenue, roughly the width of a six lane highway that began by what is now the Roman Plaza Museum at the entrance of Aelia Capitolina.
+It was originally a paved avenue, roughly the width of a six lane highway that began by what is now the Roman Plaza Museum at the entrance of Aelia Capitolina.

-On either side of the road were roofed columns which were used like side walks.
-The roofs gave shelter from the elements, space for shops, and where people met and mingled.
+On either side of the road were roofed columns which were used like sidewalks.
+The roofs gave shelter from bad weather, space for shops, and where people met and mingled.

 The Cardo was extended during the Byzantine period under Justinian and again 500 years later by the Crusaders.